 Thus endeth my foray into political forecasting.
 If it sounds naive, perhaps it is.
-But with National Republicans faced with al sorts of splinter groups on the far right, and dissension among rank and file, an individual like Romney can do wonders for the GOP rat-
+But with National Republicans faced with al sorts of splinter groups on the far right, and dissension among rank and file, an individual like Romney can do wonders for the GOP ratings.

 One of the things I like about Romney is his approach to the national poverty programs.
-He hits out, like traditional Republicans should, at Federal inter-Walton vention into state and local affairs.
+He hits out, like traditional Republicans should, at Federal intervention into state and local affairs.